Lumintorious/Scala-3-Macros-Deep-Dive/AnnotationMap.md

 import scala.quoted.{ Quotes, Type, Expr }

 object AnnotationMapMacros {

-  inline def annotationsOf[T]: Map[Class[?], ?] =
+  // This is our entry function, this is what is callable from the client code inline def annotationsOf[T]: Map[Class[?], ?] =
     ${ annotationsOfMacro[T] }

+  // The macro implementation uses the Type typeclass for T and the Quotes context parameter, which
-  def annotationsOfMacro[T : Type](using quotes: Quotes): Expr[Map[Class[?], ?]] = {
+  // contains information about the place of macro injection and all of our compliation unit, really def annotationsOfMacro[T : Type](using quotes: Quotes): Expr[Map[Class[?], ?]] = {
-    import quotes.reflect.*
+    // The Quotes has a reflect module that implements abstract types to help us integrate with the program's Abstract Syntax Tree import quotes.reflect.*

     // Obtain the compile-time type representation of our type T